 The large 40 Bastian square 100 ft high in the desert is very attractive.
 The trek to the desert is especially dangerous on rugged roads, large fields of wheat on both sides of the road, camels, goats, cattle, and large pieces of brown sand.
 The fort was built almost 1000 years ago in a protective viewing area.

 Basic facilities such as toilets, restaurants and a guide need to be upgraded.
-No sign boards, no guide available.
+No sign boards, and no guide available.
 In the hot summer (April-September) it is best to visit in the morning or in the afternoon.

 There are no arrangements for overnight stays.
 The road is safe when traveling at night.

-Camping can be a good trip.
+Camping can be a good options also.

-Qila Derawar Fort Bahawalpur in Cholistan is an amazing place to see south of the punjab.
-Even the beauty of cholistan is greater than ever.
+Qila Derawar Fort Bahawalpur in Cholistan is an amazing place to see south of the Punjab.
+Even the beauty of Cholistan is greater than ever.
 The view of the sun in the desert is amazing.
 The best place to camp for fun with friends and family.
-I have visited this place more than 10 times but every time I visit I go out a lot to be there.
+I have visited this place more than 10 times, but every time I visit I go out a lot to be there.

-Derawar Fort, southeast, on the edge of the Cholistan desert, makes for a fun day outing from Ahmedpur East or Bahawalpur.
+Derawar Fort, southeast, on the edge of the Cholistan desert, makes for a fun day outing from Ahmedpur East of Bahawalpur.
 The massive tower is over a surrounding desert and can be seen from miles around.
 The large walls, supported by large circular buttocks, stand 40 feet (130 feet) high and 1.5 miles (1.5 km) in circumference.
 The site was taken over by the Abassi family of Raha Rawal Singh of Jaisalmer in 1733, at the time a modern fortress was built.

 Now the old canal has been cleared and new ditches have been dug and you can see the farms around Derawar, and the paved road is connected to Ahmedpur East.
 This castle is more impressive on the outside than on the inside.
 It’s weird to see.
 You can also visit other historical monuments such as the white marble mosque in front of the 1849-built fortress of Nawab’s holy man, Pir Ghulam Farid.
 The marble and blue tiles of Nawabs and their families are located a few hundred feet east of the castle.
-There is also the beautiful marble tomb of the last English nawab queen.
+There is also the beautiful marble tomb of the last English Queen.